dklickman/backend_dev_setup/README.md

 ToDo:
+- VS code has a way to install extensions on the command line.
+Look into to packaging up all favorite extensions: https://code.visualstudio.com/docs/editor/extension-gallery
 - Easy way to grab private keys.
 For now they will be copied from a USB key until a secure solution can be implemented